d4n3sh/thedaneshproject/content/posts/2009-11-17-ps3-meet-facebook-in-ps3-update-3-10.md

 [<img class="alignnone" title="PS3 Facebook" src="http://img43.imageshack.us/img43/6950/ps3fb1.png" alt="" width="500" />][1]

 The the other update is do with the PS3 image browser.
-No more a list, it&#8217;s now a wall with thumbnails to make browsing through large collections  a walk in the park.
+No more a list, it's now a wall with thumbnails to make browsing through large collections  a walk in the park.

 [<img class="alignnone" title="PS3 Image Browser" src="http://img35.imageshack.us/img35/2980/ps3fb6.png" alt="" width="500" />][2]